hypatia-software-org/syllabus/HSO-Exercises/Unit1-git.md

-Unit1 - Gitting with Git!
+Unit 1 - Gitting with Git!
 ---

 This is the final part of Unit 1 and the last piece of the basic skill set you will need to successfully write your first Python program.
 So what is *git*?
 Git is a type of program known as a Version Control System (VCS).
 A VCS is program that tracks changes in your code and allows you to share your changes with others.
 Think of git as a tool to "save" your work.
 The basic functions of git are as follows: